garden-io/garden/README.md

 ## Quick start

-Head over to the [Basics](https://docs.garden.io/basics) section in our documentation for details on how to set up and use Garden, or look through our [Simple Project](https://docs.garden.io/examples/simple-project) guide for a brief introduction to how it works.
+Head over to the [Basics](https://docs.garden.io/basics) section in our documentation for details on how to set up and use Garden, or look through our [Demo Project](https://docs.garden.io/examples/demo-project) guide for a brief introduction to how it works.

 ## Documentation